agile-students-fall2025/1-project-proposal-poka/README.md

    - Save → the system now automatically reminds or generates reports.
 5. **Reports & reflection**: Receive a monthly “Spending & Rewards Report Card” showing top categories, best/worst card usage, and suggestions for next month.

-## Scope
-This project is well-scoped for **a team of 4–6 programmers over one semester**:

-- **Not too easy:** goes beyond simple expense tracking by adding automation triggers, reward logic, and proactive notifications.
-- **Not too ambitious:** does not require machine learning or third-party banking integrations—rules and multipliers are pre-configured, and automations are limited to simple threshold/schedule triggers.

 **Minimum viable features (MVP):**
 - User accounts (sign in/out).
 - Transaction import (CSV + manual).